I have sad news my fellow chicken lovers. We lost one of our Silver Laced Wyandottes last night. Cue the violin!

 With all that being said, I don't think what we experienced was a bird of prey.
 We have actually seen them in the area, and they have killed other creatures like possums and cats, but the evidence doesn't point in their direction.

-In Wisconsin there are a few different types of weasels that can be after your chickens.
+In Wisconsin, there are a few different types of weasels that can be after your chickens.
 The Long Tailed weasel, the Short Tailed weasel, the Least weasel, mink, and fishers.
 All of these creatures would love to get their teeth around your chicken's neck, the fisher being the largest and most maniacal of the group.

-Little story about fishers, these dudes will kill your chickens for fun.
+A little story about fishers, these dudes will kill your chickens for fun.
 Yes, FUN.
 They will sever the head from the body and then drag the body and stuff in the hollow trunk of a tree.
 Fishers will repeat this process until the hollow stump is stuffed with headless chicken bodies, and then move on.
 There needs to be a serial killer movie made about this animal.

 Weasels can range in size from the size of a mouse to up to 70 lbs (wolverines, yeah, crazy I know)!
 The Least weasel is the smallest for Wisconsin, meaning they can get through those tiny fence holes with their lithe little bodies.
 The smaller weasels primarily hunt mice, so if you have spotted mice in your coop as of lately, there may be weasels on the prowl close by.
 Often times a weasel will, ahem, weasel its way into your coop at night to hunt mice, but will promptly find itself with a whole chicken buffet.
 The weasel will kill your bird by wrapping its long body around the chicken, pinning its wings down, and then will take small tiny bites at the base of the skull in order to behead it.
-Once the chicken is beheaded the weasel will realize it cant take this gigantic kill with it any where to eat, and will promptly start on another bird in hopes of getting a second chance.
+Once the chicken is beheaded the weasel will realize it cannot take this gigantic kill with it anywhere to eat, and will promptly start on another bird in hopes of getting a second chance.

 There are a few ways to keep weasels at bay.
 The first is get rid of your mouse problem!
 This was problem #2 for us.
 We would scare mice out of the coop nearly every night when we would close up - prime weasel hunting.
 I started setting a live mouse trap that can capture up to ten mice, and the first night we caught six.
 I released them two miles up the road and I'll continue to do so until they are gone.
 This is another important point in getting your coop closed up as soon as it gets dark, even before dark, because it will keep the mice out.